|Host Institution:||Semester and Academic Year programs:

 In the intellectual city of Cambridge, Anglia Ruskin University serves 39,400 students across three campuses.
 ASA students will take all their classes at the main campus in Cambridge, and will be able to take advantage of state-of-the-art forensic laboratories, multimedia recording studios, and an expansive library that are open to students 24 hours a day.
 A complete rennovation and expansion of the on-campus gym has recently been completed as well.
 The Mumford Theatre provides entertainment from professional, local, and student groups.
 Overall, Anglia Ruskin has invested £122 million in facilities over the last five years and plans to invest £98m over the next five years, making the school an impressive, evolving place to study.

 Anglia Ruskin has an expansive international student population, with students hailing from dozens of different countries.
 With a Student Services team that ranks among the best in the UK, there is always something going on around campus for students to get involved in.

-The Cambridge campus was recently awarded £1 million from the HEFCE Revolving Green Fund for their Combined Heat and Power plant, and the university is making great stides as a whole to improve sustainability.
+The Cambridge campus was recently awarded £1 million from the HEFCE Revolving Green Fund for their Combined Heat and Power plant, and the university is making great strides as a whole to improve sustainability.

-ASA students in Cambridge will live in Anglia Ruskin’s CB1 residence hall, which consists of cluster flats, each with 3-10 single occupancy bedrooms, shared kitchen, and Internet access.
+ASA semester students in Cambridge will live in Anglia Ruskin’s CB1 residence hall, which consists of cluster flats, each with 3-10 single occupancy bedrooms, shared kitchen, and Internet access.
 Meals are not included.
 The residence hall is approximately a 15-minute walk from campus.

-In addition to flats, the CB1 development includes a range of shops, restaurants and bars.
-It’s close to the railway station and a short walk from Cambridge Leisure Park which has a cinema, bowling alley, gym and more.
+In addition to flats, the CB1 development includes a range of shops, restaurants, and bars.
+It’s close to the railway station and a short walk from Cambridge Leisure Park which has a cinema, bowling alley, gym, and more.
 Residence hall staff is available on-call 24 hours a day.